quixio/quix-docs/docs/platform/tutorials/event-detection/data-acquisition.md

 	Sending 2/18188
 	```

-8. Click the `Messages` tab and you’ll see the raw messages being streamed to the `phone-data` topic.
+8. Click the `Messages` tab and you see the raw messages being streamed to the `phone-data` topic.

-9. Click one of the messages and you’ll see the raw data in [JSON](https://www.w3schools.com/whatis/whatis_json.asp){target=_blank} format.
+9. Click one of the messages and you see the raw data in [JSON](https://www.w3schools.com/whatis/whatis_json.asp){target=_blank} format.

 	???- info "Your data should look like JSON"

-		Note!
-Depending on which row you click you may see slightly different results.
+		**Note**, depending on which row you click, you may see slightly different results.
 Only some rows contain location data.

 		```
 		"Epoch": 0,